KanoComputing/fsdiff/README.md

 ```
 -h
 : Displays a help message
---version
+-v, --version
 : Shows the current version
---fromfs
+-x
+: Extracts an image if it's compressed
+-i, --img
+: Sets the comparison type to image (img)
+from
-: The left side filesystem to be compared
+: The location of the path (image) to compare from
---tofs
+to
-: The right side filesystem to perform the comparison with
+: The location of the path (image) to compare against
 ```